cloudnc/ngx-sub-form/README.md

 Differences between:

 - `NgxRootFormComponent`: Will never emit the form value automatically when it changes, to emit the value you'll have to call the method `manualSave` when needed
 - `NgxAutomaticRootFormComponent`: Will emit the form value as soon as there's a change.
-It's possible to customize the emission rate by overidding the `handleEmissionRate` method
+It's possible to customize the emission rate by overriding the `handleEmissionRate` method

-The method `handleEmissionRate` is available accross **all** the classes that `ngx-sub-form` offers.
+The method `handleEmissionRate` is available across **all** the classes that `ngx-sub-form` offers.
 It takes an observable as input and expect another observable as output.
 One common case is to simply [`debounce`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-debounce) the emission.
 If that's what you want to do, instead of manipulating the observable chain yourself you can just do:

 ```ts
 // src/readme/handle-emission-rate.ts#L6-L9